ArekusuNaito/knowledge-notes/game-design/software-engineering-exercise-patch-notes-on-every-pokemon-generation.md

 - [UPDATED] PC Storage System
     - Total Boxes: 18
     - Total Capacity: 540
-- Amity Square
+- Added Amity Square
     - 11 Pokemon from 493 can follow you at the Amity Square.
     - A special area to make Pokemon find accesories and berries
-- Pokemon following you [HEARTGOLD/SOULSILVER ONLY]
+- Added Any Pokemon following you [HEARTGOLD/SOULSILVER ONLY]
     - While this is a remake feature, it is a feature that pretty much everyone loves, considering that you can see your partner pokemon, remember that the Pokemon games and even the anime convey the players to create a bond with pokemon, and while this is a "useless feature" because it's just an NPC thing following you, it's something that everyone loves!
     - A feature that returns from Pokemon Yellow, this time ANY POKEMON can follow you.
 As long as it's the first on your party.
     - Yes.
 Any Pokemon, all 493 Pokemon with their different forms and even gender differences, meaning that they had to do more than 493 sprites for every cardinal point.
     - If your pokemon is shiny it even displays as a shiny
     - Consider that this is a lot of graphical work, it's a lot of sprites.
-- Mystery Gift
+- [UPDATED] Mystery Gift
-    - You can now receive gifts from the Internet!
+    - You can now receive gifts from the Internet
     - Get wireless with the included DS Wireless communications, instead of extra hardware like in the third generation.
     - Share with friends using the "Get from friend"
+    - Some gifts allow you to trigger special events in game.
+Like the Darkrai Event
-- Pokeball Seals
+- Added Pokeball Seals
     - A very interesting feature that was exclusive to this Fourth generation.
     - Add seals to customize how a Pokeball will have its release animaton.
     - 13 seals to customize ANY Pokeball